uchilaka/docs/guides/soft-delete.md

 # Soft Delete

->  A [Collection](/guides/collections.md) with Soft Delete enabled doesn't delete items permanently, it keeps the data in the database flaged as deleted.
+>  A [Collection](/guides/collections.md) with Soft Delete enabled doesn't delete items permanently, it keeps the data in the database flagged as deleted.
 You enable Soft Delete on a Collection basis by adding the [Status](/guides/status.md) field to it.
 Items which are soft-deleted stay in the database but aren't visible in the App or API unless explicitly requested by an Admin [using the `status` parameter](/api/reference.md#status).

 ## Enable Soft Delete for a Collections